islandoftex/texprinter/README.md

 ## System requirements and Installation

-TeXPrinter ships as ZIP file (JAR and a library folder with dependencies) and as a JAR with dependencies.
+TeXPrinter ships as a JAR with dependencies (recommended download) and as ZIP file (JAR and a library folder with dependencies).
+If you are using Java 8 it should run out of the box.
-If you are using Java 8 you are good to go.
 On Linux you might need to install the `openjfx` package of your distribution.

 Should you be one of the Java 11 users please note that you will be required to invoke the JAR file with additional arguments as done in our build file.
 We strongly recommend to use the stable Java 8 build for now.
 Hence, we do not provide the (expert) guide for executing TeXPrinter on Java 11.

 TeXPrinter does not need to be installed.
 Simply [download the JAR file](https://gitlab.com/islandoftex/texprinter/tags) and execute it.

 ## License